t-d-k/LibreCrypt/docs/advanced_topics.md

 #### Drive Letter
 </A>

-By default, DoxBox will use the next available drive letter when mounting a volume.
+By default, LibreCrypt will use the next available drive letter when mounting a volume.

 This behaviour can be changed to use a specific drive letter on a volume-by-volume basis by setting it on this option.